Hi I’m Shulagh

 This usually happens because they suddenly realise how much there is to learn and get discouraged and overwhelmed.
 They don’t believe they have the time and energy it takes to get past the initial learning curve.

-So if this is you – if you feel that starting Salsa is at all intimidating or scary, I’ve got a few options to make this easier and simpler for you.
+So if this is you – if you feel that starting Salsa is at all intimidating or scary, this course will make it simple for you.

 Salsa Lessons For More Advanced Dancers